Peritract/crud-app/README.md

 # crud-app
-Example CRUD app for experimenting/demoing concepts
+Example CRUD app for experimenting with/demoing concepts